Hidden Valley (Ski Estes Park): History

-Hidden Valley (or Ski Estes Park) was a local ski area attraction from 1955 - 1991, off of Trail Ridge Road, now in defunct status.
+In 1953, the Colorado Senate authorized a request to construct a ski lift in Hidden Valley, which was ultimately constructed in 1954 as a T bar lift.
+By 1955, two platter lifts were in operation.
+A ski lodge was also constructed at the foot of the valley in time for the resort's opening in December 1955.
 The National Park Service seemed reluctant about opening it at all, and seemed to have succumbed to local pressure.
 NPS landscape architect Harold G. Fowler happened to be involved in assessing its feasibility.